-The External Evaluation Committee (henceforth EEC) examined the documentation for the Diploma programme in Travel & Tourism Administration (2 Years, Plus an Optional Foundation Year, 120 ECTS) offered at two branches of CDA College (henceforth known as College), located in, Larnaca and Limassol.
+The External Evaluation Committee (henceforth EEC) examined the documentation for the Diploma programme in Travel & Tourism Administration (2 Years, Plus an Optional Foundation Year, 120 ECTS) offered at two branches of CDA College (henceforth known as College), located in, Limassol and Larnaca.
 The branches at Pafos and Nicosia do not seek reaccreditation.
 The CYQAA official, Ms. Droso Lavithi, Ms Varvara Georgiou, student representative and the academic members of the EEC held an initial meeting and discussed the schedule for the day, and clarified the documentation on Tuesday 5th of November 2024 via the video conferencing platform Zoom.

-On November 19th the EEC conducted a site visit at the Limassol campus of the C.D.A College.
-The committee met the College's six members of the Internal Quality Committee where the College Chairman, Mr. Athanasios Christoforou, presented the College's strategy and standing.
+On November 20th the EEC conducted a site visit at the Larnaca campus of the C.D.A College.
+The committee had already met the College's six members of the Internal Quality Committee the previous day in Limassol where the College Chairman, Mr. Athanasios Christoforou, presented the College's strategy and standing.
 Further discussions on the strategy of the programme, the future direction and the reasons for discontinuing at 2 locations were undertaken.

 Meetings were also arranged with the academic and administrative staff to better understand their involvement in the delivery, design and support for the Diploma.
-A meeting with four students (one of whom was from an unrelated programme offered at the College, three of whom graduated from the Diploma several years ago).
+A meeting with four students all of whom had graduated from the Diploma several years ago.
 Feedback in relation to their experience in the programme, satisfaction and aspirations and concerns were obtained.
 Given the fact that the programme is currently not offered we feel that best effort was made to provide access to the student's perspective.
-The committee further met with 2 industry representatives in person, the third industry stakeholder was included via Zoom.
+The committee further met with one industry stakeholder via Zoom.
 The EEC was offered a tour of the facilities to be able to judge the infrastructure.
-That included the physical and learning resources, classroom infrastructure, computer laboratories, library, and common recreational facilities.
+That included the physical and learning resources, classroom infrastructure, computer laboratories and library.

 The EEC got the impression that sufficient IT infrastructure as well as human resources were available to safeguard smooth delivery of the programme.
-Currently, the programme at CDA Limassol is in suspension and there are plans to re-open the Diploma in Travel and Tourism Administration programme (2 Years, Plus an Optional Foundation year, Diploma).
+Currently, the programme at CDA Larnaca is in suspension and there are plans to re-open the Diploma in Travel and Tourism Administration programme (2 Years, Plus an Optional Foundation year, Diploma).